I’ve talked before about the importance of helping your children develop their writing vocabularies through the use of writing games and word banks.

 - Repeat the activity, choosing a new object to pass around.
 Start a new page in the spiral notebook.

-- If someone gets stuck, let him use a thesaurus for help.
+- If someone gets stuck, let them use a thesaurus for help.

-- For a more hands-on activity, students can illustrate their new sentences and read them aloud.
+- For a more hands-on activity, younger children may enjoy illustrating their new sentences and reading them aloud.
 You can keep these together with the notebook as examples.

 - Keep the notebook handy whenever your kids write.